 THE CYPRESS TREES OF SAN QUIRICO

 Another of the most famous and photographed places in the Val d’Orcia is near San Quirico.
-If you pass along the Via Cassia towards Torrenieri you will not resist the temptation to stop to photograph the characteristic group of cypress trees.
+If you pass along the Via Cassia towards Torrenieri it will be hard to resist the temptation to stop to photograph the characteristic group of cypress trees.